5 from 1 vote

 How to Make Chocolate Raspberry Brownies

-• Step Two: In a small saucepan, melt butter and chocolate chips over low heat.
-Once melted let chocolate cool slightly.
+• Step Two: Melt butter and chocolate chips over low heat in a small saucepan.
+Once melted, let the chocolate cool slightly.

 • Step Four: Stir in melted chocolate.